Dead of Night (1977 film): Second Chance

-"No Such Thing as a Vampire"
+No Such Thing as a Vampire

-A woman, Alexis, repeatedly awakes to find bleeding punctures wounds in her throat, making the entire household believe she is being victimized by a vampire.
+A woman, Alexis, repeatedly awakes to find bleeding puncture wounds in her throat, making the entire household believe she is being victimized by a vampire.
 Terrified, all the servants save one, Karel, quit the household and spread word of the vampire attacks through the town.
 Her husband attempts to deal with the terror by adorning the house with garlic and searching local tombs, to no avail.
 He resorts to engaging the services of a friend, Michael.

 However, after Michael arrives, Alexis's husband drugs him to make him sleep.
 He is in fact responsible for the "vampire attacks" on his wife, using a hypodermic needle to draw blood from her neck.
 He squirts blood from the needle across Michael's mouth and plants his unconscious body inside a coffin in the attic.
 He then summons Karel and contrives for them to find the seemingly vampiric Michael in the coffin.
 At his orders, Karel kills Michael with a stake.
 The entire situation was a scheme devised by Alexis's husband to murder Michael, who he believes was having an affair with Alexis, in a way that no blame could be attached to him.